 So, how do you define “moderate” and “vigorous” when considering your heart rate?

-Start with 220, subtract your age and that number is your maximum heart rate, King said.
+- Start with 220, subtract your age and that number is your maximum heart rate.

-“If for instance, you’re exercising and you can have a conversation during the activity, that’s moderate level,” King said.
-“If you’re exercising and you have to stop momentarily to catch your breath to speak, that’s vigorous.”
+If, for instance, you’re exercising and you can have a conversation during the activity, that’s moderate level.
+Alternatively, if you have to stop momentarily to catch your breath to speak, that’s considered vigorous exercise.

 - Example: You’re a 40-year-old.
 220 minus 40 = 180 (your maximum heart rate).
 For moderate activity, you want your heart rate to be between 90 and 126 (that’s 50% to 70%) the entire 150 minutes you’re exercising.
 For vigorous, aim for a heart rate between 126 and 153 (that’s 70% to 85%) when you’re exercising.

-King said it’s fine to mix up your aerobic activity.
+It's suggested that adults mix up their aerobic activity.
 Perhaps one week you’ll do more moderate exercise; other weeks might be vigorous.
 A combination of both is beneficial, too.